What Is a PRP Injection?

-Plasma is the liquid part of your blood that’s mostly made of water and protein.
+Plasma is the liquid part of your blood that’s mostly water and protein.
 It lets red and white blood cells and platelets move through your bloodstream.
-Platelets are a type of blood cell that makes your blood clot.
+Platelets are blood cells that make your blood clot.
 They also play a role in healing.

 Once platelets are in the area that’s being treated, they break down and release growth factors, which are compounds that help cells repair and renew.
 This is thought to trigger your body’s healing process.

 PRP doesn’t usually cause major side effects.
-But because it involves drawing blood, you’ll want to make sure you eat before the procedure.
+But because it involves drawing blood – if your doctor recommends it – you’ll want to make sure you eat before the procedure.
 That will help you avoid feeling lightheaded when you get PRP injections.

 After the shot, you shouldn’t wash the area that was treated for 48 hours.
 You might notice some soreness and bruising in the area that received injections.
 If you feel sharp or intense pain, let your doctor know.